knu-plml/boprs/README.md

-# A Blockchain-Based Open Peer Review System Using Hyperledger Fabric
+# A Template for Blockchain-Based Open Peer Review Systems Using Hyperledger Fabric